nqpz/electruth/README.txt

-have a truth table in need of basic shortening. electruth can also be used to compare boolean expressions, which can be very useful if you need to compare a truth table with a schematic you created based on that truth table. electruth can also be used to "destroy" complex boolean expressions into simpler ones consisting only of ANDS, ORS and NOTS.
+have a truth table in need of basic shortening. electruth can also be used to compare boolean expressions, which can be very useful if you need to compare a truth table with a schematic you created based on that truth table. electruth can also be used to transform complex boolean expressions into simpler ones consisting only of ANDS, ORS and NOTS.